-If the resource is not protected then Web Agent allows the Web Site to process and return the page to the user.
+If those resources are not protected then Web Agent allows the web site or app to proceed and return the requested page to the user.

-If resource is protected and user is not authenticated then Web Site returns an Access Denied error.
+If resource is protected and user is not authenticated then web app returns an Access Denied error.

-If resource is protected and user is not authorized then Web Site returns an Access Denied error.
+If resource is protected and user is not authorized then web app returns an Access Denied error.

-The below steps explain how Siteminder works if the resource is protected:
+The following steps explain how Siteminder works if the resource is protected:

 - User requests a web page or a resource